Engee documentation

 Yes

-# Angular velocity threshold for pump-motor transition — threshold angular velocity for transient mode
+# Angular velocity threshold for pump-motor transition — threshold angular velocity for the transition mode

 Details

-The angular velocity threshold for the transition between pump and hydraulic motor operation.
-The transition region is defined around 0 rpm between the positive and negative values of the angular velocity threshold.
-Within this region, the calculated leakage rate and friction torque are corrected according to the transition term , to ensure a smooth transition from one mode to the other.
+The threshold value of the angular velocity for switching between the operating modes of the pump and the hydraulic motor.
+The transition area is defined around 0 rpm between the positive and negative values of the threshold angular velocity.
+Within this area, the calculated leakage rate and friction moment are adjusted according to the transition term to ensure a smooth transition from one mode to another.

 Dependencies

-To use this parameter, set Leakage and friction parameterization to one of the values:
+To use this parameter, set Leakage and friction parameterization to one of the following values:

 • Input signal - volumetric and mechanical losses.